 During this last adventure, in the Australian desert, lacking water, he was very close to a fatal outcome.
-Since then, the preservation of water, a vital resource, has become his fight.
+From then on, the preservation of water, a vital resource, became his fight.

-In 2018, Rémi contacted us because he was looking for high-performance equipment made by a company that shared his environmental concerns.
-When he presented his project to us, we immediately agreed to provide him with fins as his goals matched our values.
+In 2018, Rémi contacted us because he was looking for a high-performance equipment made by a company that shared his environmental concerns.
+When he presented his project to us, we immediately agreed to provide him with fins as his objectives matched our values.

-One of the values of the brand is indeed proximity: being close to our customers, our suppliers, our partners.
+One of the brand's values is proximity: being close to our customers, our suppliers and our partners.
 But proximity also means taking care of the environment for which our fins are intended: water.